MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

 ### Ticketing and advertising sales

-The Media and Communications Accelerator can be used to easily build new product sales applications that help to promote, sell, and manage media-specific products like subscription services, ticketing, and advertising.
+The media and communications accelerator can be used to easily build new product sales applications that help to promote, sell, and manage media-specific products like subscription services, ticketing, and advertising.
 New ticketing data entities include the ability to build reservations and seat management solutions through seat maps.
 They also enable the assignment and tracking of available and blocked seat inventory used within a venue, event, or individual attraction or conference session.
 That in turn allows for the monetization of individual, seasonal, or group tickets to those events.

 Similarly, you can build an application that enables the creation and sales of advertising display products.
 There's a key focus on  display messaging sales at a physical venue (digital billboards, scoreboards, and other signs spread across an arena or theme park).
 This includes the ability to specify ‘what, where, and when’ for display advertising, as well as to track and manage the sale and fulfillment of those advertisements and sponsorships.